ci-richard-mcelhinney/nhaystack/readme.md

 * Makes it easy to create a Site-Equip-Point Hierarchy view of your system.
 * Provides a standard Niagara 4 driver so that remote Haystack servers can be modelled inside of N4.

+### Usage
+The nhaystack distribution archive comes with 2 modules and a patched 'haystack-rt.jar' file for a number of different version of Niagara 4:
+* nhaystack-rt.jar
+* nhaystack-wb.jar

+First of all, drop both of these jar files into your '<niagara_home>\modules' folder and restart your workbench.

+Next, select the patched version of the 'haystack-rt.jar' file that corresponds to the version of Niagara 4 you are using.
+The new version of 'nhaystack' is not supported before version 4.4.93.40.
+If you are using a later version and a patched 'haystack-rt.jar' file is not available then most likely this means that the version you are using already has the appropriate modifications to that module.

+If the Niagara 4 installation is a Web Supervisor then all you need to do is restart any running stations on the platform, connect to the stations and drop the NHaystackService into the running station.

+For use on a "Jace" style platform the minimum installation required is for the 'nhaystack-rt.jar' file to be installed.
+Only install 'nhaystack-wb.jar' if you intend to access the Java based built-in workbench through a web browser.
+To install the modules on a "Jace" type of platform, use the standard Niagara Workbench tools.
+As indicated above, a patched version of the 'haystack-rt.jar' file is required.
+This must also be installed on the target platform.

 ### 1. Using NHaystack as a server